Skip to main content

 Chiles Rellenos

-Large poblano peppers stuffed with cheese or meat, battered in an egg mixture, fried until golden, and often served floating in a mild tomato sauce, offering a perfect balance of flavors and textures.
+Large poblano peppers stuffed with cheese or meat, dipped in an egg batter, fried until golden, and usually served in a mild tomato sauce.

 Allergens: